Welcome to NewEnglandSharks.com

 If the shark has a tail almost as long as the body, it is a Thresher - Alopias vulpinus.

-If it has a hammerlike head, it is a Smooth Hammerhead - Sphyrna zygaena
+If it has a hammerlike head, it is a more likely a Smooth Hammerhead - Sphyrna zygaena

 If the shark has two dorsal fins with a spine in front of each dorsal, and it lacks an anal fin, it is a